eclipse-archived/concierge/distribution/src/markdown/docs/contributor/build-concierge.markdown

 ## Versioning

-The framework and the bundles jars will be named to Bundle-SymbolicName and Bundle-Version, e.g. `org.eclipse.concierge-1.0.0.20141230122000.jar`.
-The Manifest.MF will specify the `Bundle-Version: 1.0.0.qualifier`, qualifier will be replaced by the current build date/time (MANIFEST driven approach).
+The framework and the bundles jars will be named to Bundle-SymbolicName and Bundle-Version, e.g. `org.eclipse.concierge-5.1.0.SNAPSHOT-20151114134106.jar`.
+The Manifest.MF will specify the `Bundle-Version: 5.1.0.qualifier`, qualifier will be replaced by the current build date/time (MANIFEST driven approach).
 The version maintenance is up to the individual bundles/framework dependent on compatibility of changes.

 The version for the distribution will be defined in `version.txt` in root directory.
 The used release plugin will automatically read in this file and use it as `project.version` property.
-When this file will have a `-SNAPSHOT` ending, it will be considered as a SNAPSHOT version.
+When this file will have a `.SNAPSHOT` ending, it will be considered as a SNAPSHOT version.
 When doing a release (by calling `./gradlew release`) it will remove SNAPSHOT, make a release build, create a tag in git, and increase the version to next number.

 ## Distribution files